MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

     This means that applying a label with user-defined permissions will prevent you from working on the document with others at the same time.

 - **Removing external content marking in apps**.
+External content marking is removed only when a label is applied, and not when the document is saved.
 For more information, see [The client side of Azure Information Protection](rms-client/use-client.md).

-- The following advanced settings:

-    - **customPropertiesByLabel**.
-For more information, see [Applying a custom property when a label is applied](rms-client/clientv2-admin-guide-customizations.md#apply-a-custom-property-when-a-label-is-applied).

-    - **labelByCustomProperties** and **EnableLabelBySharePointProperties**.
-For more information, see [Migrate labels from Secure Islands and other labeling solutions](rms-client/clientv2-admin-guide-customizations.md#migrate-labels-from-secure-islands-and-other-labeling-solutions).

 - Features listed in the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-coauthoring#limitations) as co-authoring limitations.